Speculoos Cookies are based on crisp European holiday cookies traditionally made with warm baking spices like cinnamon, cloves, and ginger.

 - Turn the dough out onto a board and bring together into one piece, if it’s crumbly, knead it a bit.
 Cut the dough in 2 and form flat discs, as if for pie dough.
 Wrap in plastic wrap and refrigerate for at least an hour.

-- Frost with royal icing and add decorative sugars, etc., if you want to.
+- When the cookies are completely cooled you can frost with royal icing and add decorative sugars, etc., if desired.

-- Transfer to a baggie with the edge clipped, or a pastry bag.
+- Transfer to a baggie with the edge clipped, or a piping bag.
 Or, you can just spoon the icing down over the cookies for total coverage like I did.
-If the icing seems too thick, thin with a little warm water.
 Add in food coloring if you like.

 I have a confession to make.
 I read every post you write.
 Only, I don’t comment.
 I’m sorry, but time is so limited.
 However, today, I must comment.
 I love these cookies.
 I truly do.
 I love Speculoos cookies, and I don’t have to patience to decorate sugar cookies all fancy-like…you know.
 But, these.
 Ah, these.
 They are pretty, and very do-able.
 Yes, I can make these.
 And, I shall.
 Thank you!